wso2/docs-is/en/identity-server/6.1.0/docs/deploy/configure-a-read-write-ldap-user-store.md

 Apart from above properties, WSO2 Identity Server also supports advanced LDAP configurations.

 !!! note
-Starting from update level <update_level>, the following userstore properties have been introduced to support the circuit breaker for userstores.
+Starting from update level 6.1.0.185, the following userstore properties have been introduced to support the circuit breaker for userstores.
 This feature is enabled by default to ignore unavailable userstores, ensuring smooth operations in the Identity Server.
 <table>